codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ## Why does Codacy ask for permission to create SSH keys?

 !!! info "This section applies only to GitLab and Bitbucket"
+    For GitHub, Codacy creates an SSH key on the repository **exclusively as a fallback mechanism** when the Contents permission is missing.
+To avoid disruptions in the future, make sure you accept Codacy GitHub App [updated permissions](#github-cloud) on your GitHub organization.

 On GitLab and Bitbucket organizations, when you add a private repository to Codacy, Codacy uses the integration with your Git provider to create a new SSH key on the repository.
 Codacy then uses that SSH key every time it needs to clone the repository.